-APPENDIX D PROGRESSION TOOL FOR CLINICAL EVALUATION
+APPENDIX D PROGRESSION TOOL FOR CLINICAL EVALUATIONS

-This tool is designed for use by all clinical courses within the Department of Nursing to evaluate a student's clinical performance.
-The tool is based on course objectives, which reflect concepts, sub-concepts, and program objectives that are derived from the program philosophy.
-The sub-concepts for role preparation are used to organize the evaluation tool.
-They include:
+This tool is designed for use by all clinicals courses within the Department of Nursing to evaluate the student's clinical performance.
+The tool is based on course objectives, which reflect competencies and sub-competencies of the AACN Essential Domains.
+The following table is the Expectation level of performance for each clinical course within the program.
+The score the student receives directly aligns with the assigned level.

 Provider of Care: In this role the nurse utilizes a systematic problem-solving process for assessing, diagnosing, planning, implementing, and evaluating outcomes of care in a variety of settings to diverse populations.
 As patient advocate and educator, the nurse employs a holistic approach based on an accumulated knowledge base to assist individuals in preventing and managing illness.
 Emphasis is placed on maintaining, restoring, and promoting optimum health.

-Manager of Care: As manager, the nurse assumes a leadership role in designing and coordinating quality, cost-effective care for individuals, groups, families and communities.
+Manager of Care: As manager, the nurse assumes a leadership role in designing and coordinating quality, cost effective care for individuals, groups, families, and communities.
 Essential to this role are the abilities to effectively communicate/collaborate and utilize research findings for enhancing outcomes of care.

 Member of Profession: In this role, the nurse assumes responsibility and accountability for practice based on professional nursing standards and development of a value system within an ethical/legal framework.
-As a professional, the nurse must be committed to personal growth and lifelong learning as well as active involvement in social, political and regulatory processes which influence the health and welfare of the community.
+As a professional, the nurse must be committed to personal growth and lifelong learning as well as active involvement in social, political, and regulatory processes which influence the health and welfare of the community.